 My 8 year old daughter asked me if I can paint anything other than stripes... and she has a good point.
 Brilliant minds that I respect in the art world have asked me the same thing.
 Yesterday, over breakfast, my family had a sketchbook out on the table and I drew a bagel.
 I exclaimed, "There!
 See, I can draw something!"
-We had a good laugh about it, but as the years go on, I continue to receive the same comments from friends and colleagues.
+We had a good laugh about it, but this pressing issue will not go away, and as the years go on, I will continue to receive pressure from my friends and colleagues.